Aliases for DGKG Gene

 GeneCards Summary for DGKG Gene

 DGKG (Diacylglycerol Kinase Gamma) is a Protein Coding gene.
 Diseases associated with DGKG include Spinocerebellar Ataxia 14 and Arboleda-Tham Syndrome.
-Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Among its related pathways are Effects of PIP2 hydrolysis and RET signaling.
 GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
 An important paralog of this gene is DGKB.

 UniProtKB/Swiss-Prot Summary for DGKG Gene